-Dismissal for the car pool line will begin at 3:00 P.M. on full school days.
+Dismissal for the carpool line will begin at 3:15 P.M. on full school days and at 12:00 p.m. on noon dismissal days.
 Students are dismissed from the classroom as their rides arrive.
+For safety reasons, there is no walk-up line, please stay in the carline until your child is brought to your car.